oracle/graal/docs/reference-manual/native-image/PGO-Build-Report.md

 * [Profile Visualization Generation](#profile-visualization-generation)
 * [Profile Inspection using Build Report](#profile-inspection-using-build-report)

-Profiles play essential part in efficient AOT compilation by Native Image.
-They contain the information about a particular application execution and are used the guide the additional optimizations that further improve application performance.
-These profiles exist in the form of individual iprof files.
+Profiles play an essential part in efficient AOT compilation by Native Image.
+They contain the information about a particular execution of the application, and are used to guide the additional optimizations that further improve application performance.
-Since the profiling information is of such importance, it is of great importance to be able to display such information in a useful way.
-This document will show you how to first generate the visualization (using Build Report tool) and then how it can be used for profile exploration.
+It is often useful to visualize the information in the profile.
+This section explains how to inspect parts of the profile using the Build Report tool.

 ## Profile Visualization Generation